Mkhoajr/Student_university_management/README.md

 _ The teacher has the schedule that the students have registered for the course
 _ The teacher can grade all the students in the course
-_ Student Grade management (GPA calculation and classification)
+_ Student Grade Management (GPA calculation and classification)
 _ Export the student's grade to an Excel file
 _ Send/receive messages from the Admin